Arcade Archives

 is a series of emulated arcade games developed and published by Hamster Corporation.
 A sub-series called focuses on re-releasing SNK's Neo Geo titles in their original MVS arcade format, unlike many services that attempt to emulate the console versions.
 Individual games are released in a weekly format.
+Another sub-series called focuses on releasing home console video games.

 History

 Hamster Corporation was formed in 1999 by alumni of the video game division of Toshiba EMI.
-The company previously released a similar series, Oretachi Gēsen Zoku, which was released only in Japan for the PlayStation 2, while acquiring the rights to the intellectual property of various defunct video game developers, such as Nichibutsu in March 2014, UPL in May 2016, NMK in June 2017, Video System in March 2018, Allumer in February 2023, and Athena in September 2023.
+The company previously released similar series, Arcade Hits for the PlayStation, as well as Oretachi Gēsen Zoku, which was released only in Japan for the PlayStation 2.
 Development is handled at Hamster's various offices, with emulators being developed by a group of Hudson Soft alumni at Sapporo, Hokkaido.
+Hamster acquired the rights to the intellectual property of various defunct video game developers to release on the service, including Nichibutsu in March 2014, UPL in May 2016, NMK in June 2017, Video System in March 2018, Allumer in February 2023, Athena in September 2023, and Warashi in May 2026.

-Despite forming a working relationship with Nintendo by providing games for their Virtual Console service, Nintendo surprised Hamster by agreeing to license their arcade games for the service, on the condition they remain exclusive to the Nintendo Switch.
+Despite forming a working relationship with Nintendo by providing games for their Virtual Console service, Nintendo surprised Hamster by agreeing to license their arcade games for the series, on the condition they remain exclusive to the Nintendo Switch.
 This included Sky Skipper, which was never released formally outside Japan save for a licensed Atari 2600 release by Parker Brothers; Hamster was granted permission to copy the ROM image of the game from the only surviving unmodified boardset archived at Nintendo of America.